dotnet/MobileBlazorBindings/Readme.md

 Emblazon and its related projects require:

 1. [Visual Studio 2019 16.3](https://visualstudio.microsoft.com/vs/) or newer
-   * For Blaxamarin, the Xamarin workload must be enabled in Visual Studio
+   * For Blazor Native, the Xamarin workload must be enabled in Visual Studio
    * For BlinForms, you must run on Windows (that's the `in` of BlinForms!)
 2. [.NET Core 3.0 SDK](https://dotnet.microsoft.com/download)

-### Create a Blaxamarin project
+### Create a Blazor Native project

 1. In Visual Studio, create a Xamarin.Forms Mobile App project
 1. Select the Blank app template